samueldsingh/data-engineering/interview_questions/24-webservices.md

 - Code-on-demand (optional): the ability to send executable code from the server to the client when requested, extending client functionality.

 [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api)

+## 4. What is an API call.
+Explain in detail?

+An API call, or Application Programming Interface call, is a fundamental concept in software development that allows different software applications or components to communicate and interact with each other.
+Let's dive into a detailed explanation of API calls:

+1. **Application Programming Interface (API):** An API is like a bridge or contract that defines how one software component or system can interact with another.
+It specifies a set of rules, protocols, and functions that developers can use to request specific actions or access data from another application, service, or system.

+2. **Client and Server:** In the context of API calls, there are typically two roles:
+   - **Client:** The client is the software application or component that initiates the API call.
+It needs some service, data, or functionality provided by the server.
+   - **Server:** The server is the software application or component that receives and processes the API request from the client.
+It performs the requested action or retrieves the requested data and sends a response back to the client.

+3. **HTTP/HTTPS:** Many API calls are made over the HTTP (Hypertext Transfer Protocol) or its secure counterpart, HTTPS.
+These protocols define how data is transmitted over the internet.
+When you make an API call using HTTP/HTTPS, you send an HTTP request from the client to the server, and the server responds with an HTTP response.

+4. **HTTP Request Methods:** HTTP requests typically use different HTTP methods to specify the type of action to be performed.
+The most common HTTP methods used in API calls are:
+   - **GET:** Used to retrieve data from the server.
+   - **POST:** Used to send data to the server to create a new resource or perform an action.
+   - **PUT:** Used to update an existing resource on the server.
+   - **DELETE:** Used to request the removal of a resource on the server.

+5. **Request Headers:** API calls often include headers in the HTTP request to provide additional information or metadata about the request.
+Headers can contain things like authentication tokens, content types, and other relevant information.

+6. **Request Body:** In some API calls, particularly those using the POST and PUT methods, data is sent in the request body.
+This data can be in various formats, such as JSON, XML, or form data, depending on the API's specifications.

+7. **Endpoint:** An API call typically includes an endpoint, which is a specific URL or URI (Uniform Resource Identifier) that identifies the resource or action the client wants to access on the server.
+The endpoint, combined with the HTTP method, defines the nature of the API call.

+8. **Response:** After processing the API request, the server sends back an HTTP response to the client.
+This response includes:
+   - **Status Code:** A three-digit numerical code that indicates the outcome of the request (e.g., 200 for success, 404 for not found, 500 for server error).
+   - **Response Body:** Data returned by the server, which can be in various formats like JSON, XML, HTML, or plain text.
+This is often the actual data or the result of the requested action.

+9. **Error Handling:** API calls can result in errors, such as authentication failures, invalid requests, or server issues.
+Proper error handling is crucial to ensure that the client can react appropriately when things go wrong.

+10. **Authentication and Security:** To protect sensitive data and resources, APIs often require authentication, where the client provides credentials (e.g., API keys, tokens) to prove its identity.
+Additionally, APIs may use encryption (HTTPS) to secure data transmission.

+11. **Rate Limiting:** Some APIs impose rate limits on the number of API calls a client can make within a specified time period to prevent abuse and ensure fair usage.

+In summary, an API call is a communication process between a client and a server that follows a predefined set of rules and protocols.
+It involves sending an HTTP request from the client to the server, specifying the desired action or data retrieval, and receiving an HTTP response containing the result.
+APIs are a critical component of modern software development, enabling the integration of diverse services and systems to create complex and powerful applications.